artem-devitsky/script-collection/README.md

 # My script collection
 Thats my public collection of scripts for various purposes.

+### pythonizer3000.sh
+pythonizer3000.sh is a script that's was develop just for fun when i'm tryed to cheat python assesment when apply in ${companyName} at position of bash-scripting guy.
+Yes, they test bash scripter with python.
+LOL.
+No, it doesn't fly at codility.com.
+May be script would be helpfull later.

 ### IBM_Storwize_V7000_attributes_collection.sh
 Sctipt to collect info about enclosures, drives and etc of BM Storwize V7000 storage system